trambarhq/relaks-django-todo-example/README.md

 }
 ```

-When a `change` event occurs, we recreate the data source's [proxy object](https://github.com/chung-leong/relaks#proxy-objects) to force rendering:
+When a `change` event occurs, we recreate the data source's [proxy object](https://github.com/chung-leong/relaks#proxy-objects) to force rerendering:

 ```javascript
 handleDataSourceChange = (evt) => {